 But instead of slowing down on the astroturfing they started to loudly advocate openness, transparency and interactive communicational values through WOMMA.
 And, at the same time, headstrong as they are, they intensified the fake blogging business.
-The first question we should ask is:
+So:

-Why does iA still have a Technorati account.
-After all, if you have a Technorati account, you strengthen that relationship if you want it or not.
-The second and more important question is: Why does Technorati go on dealing with Edelman?
-But let’s not jump to conclusions, after all Technorati helps us a lot and maybe Mr. Edelman is just doing his job.
-So let’s first look into Edelman’s latest caprioles a little more closely.
+Why does Technorati go on dealing with Edelman?
+Let’s not jump to conclusions, after all Technorati helps us a lot and maybe Mr. Edelman is just doing his job.

-At first sight Edelman looks like they’re the only communication company that finally gets it.
-They advocate openness, transparency, company client interaction, communicational ethics.
+At first sight Edelman looks like they’re the only communication company that gets it.
+They advocate openness, transparency, company client interaction, high ethics.
 Richard Edelman looks like a true poster boy for the next generation of PR managers:

 Edelman’s devotion to innovation and embracement of the blogging environment won it many fans in 2005.
 CEO Richard Edelman began blogging, the company partnered with blog search firm Technorati for multiple surveys, and an impressive online component helped Dove garner great media attention for its “Campaign for Real Beauty” initiative.
 Edelman also worked with Wal-Mart, giving the much-maligned brand a human touch in the wake of the devastating hurricane season, providing all the news of its philanthropy efforts to bloggers.